 4. speech sound errors

-COMMON INTERVENTIONS NEEDED WITH CLEFT LIP AND PALATE
+COMMON CLINICAL PRESENTATIONS OF CLEFT LIP ± PALATE

 ARTICULATION: A child with a cleft lip may have typical articulation.
 Those with cleft palates or submucous palates are much more likely to need articulation intervention.
 Common speech sound errors include glottal stops, nasal fricatives, pharyngeal fricatives, and mid-dorsum palatal stops.
-Oral movement may be affected, such as reduced lip rounding or tongue elevation.
 Be sure to differentiate between the speech sound errors: obligatory, compensatory, or developmental.

-VELOPHARYNGEAL DYSFUNCTION (VPD): A generic term for resonance disorders.
-VPD occurs when the velopharyngeal port does not have proper closure during speech or swallowing.
-Air leaks into the nasal passage due to the soft palate’s inadequate speed or range of function.
+VELOPHARYNGEAL INSUFFICIENCY (VPI): VPI occurs when the velopharyngeal port is not properly closed during speech or swallowing.
+Air leaks into the nasal passage typically due to the soft palate’s inadequate range of function.
 This can result in nasal air emission, hypernasality, abnormal speech, and decreased intelligibility.
-All children with a cleft palate will demonstrate VPD prior to cleft repair.
+All children with a cleft palate will demonstrate VPI before cleft repair.

 NASAL AIR EMISSION: The audible release of bursts of air through the nose during speech.